Characters: Fullmetal Alchemist Homunculi

-- Villains Never Lie: He never ever lies, and is quite proud of that fact.
+- Villains Never Lie: Not really a villain, but he still never lies, and is quite proud of that fact.
 Subverts it for the only time to spare Ling from being dragged along in his Heroic Sacrifice.

 - Vitriolic Best Buds: With Ling.
 Their friendship forms off-screen during the timeskip, but we see bits and pieces of it when they argue and banter while working together against Pride and Gluttony.
 And later Greed lies to save Ling's life, and Ling has a heartbroken expression when Greed dies.
 It's an Odd Friendship considering their peculiar state of body, but personality wise, they are quite compatible.

-- What the Hell, Anti-Villain?: Gets this harshly from Ling after killing Bido, which pushes him into his My God, What Have I Done? moment.
+- What the Hell, Hero?: Gets this harshly from Ling after killing Bido, which pushes him into his My God, What Have I Done? moment.

 - Wild Card: Even more so than the first, as he outright joins the good guys.
 Kind of.

 - Wouldn't Hit a Girl: "I don't fight women, I'm not that kind of guy."

 - Granted, he has never fought a woman before, so it's only implied.

 - Your Soul Is Mine: Father tries this on Greed after he loses control of God.
 It backfires magnificently.

 A hulking brute.
 Incredibly lazy, he has to be forced to work non-stop or he'll doze off.
 Not particularly bright.
 Father's workhorse and, after Greed goes AWOL, bodyguard.